borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

                        (setf *head-grabbed-p* t)))
 ```

 Try to grab a snake's head now.
-Amazing!
+Yeah, I like it too.

 ## Result

 All snippets combined could be found in `hello-gamekit` GitHub
 [repository](https://github.com/borodust/hello-gamekit).
-Clone it or fork it and start playing
+Clone it or fork it and
-with `trivial-gamekit` any moment!
+start playing with `trivial-gamekit` any moment!